Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-this scripts Display current directory contents in a long format
+This script displays the contents of the current directory, including hidden files, in the long format